y-taka-23/thank-you-stars/README.md

 To star GitHub repositories, you have to get your personal access token.

-1. Open `https://github.com/settings/tokens` and press "Generate new token."
+1. Open https://github.com/settings/tokens and press "Generate new token."
 1. Input the description and check only "public_repo" as a scope.
-1. Save the token as `$HOME/.thank-you-stars.json` as:
+1. Save the token as `$HOME/.thank-you-stars.json`:

 ```json
 {